 "It’s like a big stick that I hit myself with from the inside.
 Really, would I want anyone I love to do that to themselves?
 Certainly not!
 And, I’ve made a commitment to support my kids and myself in putting that stick down.
 For good.
 The other day...the part of me that is Unconditional Love stood up, turned towards the Critic, and embraced it.
 In that moment of love and connection, the critic dissolved.
 Now I make it a practice to embrace the Critic, over and over again.
 I am learning that whatever has a hold on me, that which we most want to turn away from, is exactly what needs undivided, loving attention." -- Jennifer Mayfield

 Humans have somewhere between 10,000 and 70,000 thoughts per day.
 The majority of these thoughts are “negative.”
-Our minds, doing their job of trying to
+Our minds are in the habit of judging,

-For instance, if you're yelling at your child because she was belligerent, ask your mind why your four year old's behavior is so dangerous.
-The response
+For instance, if you're yelling at your child because she was belligerent, ask your inner critic why your four year old's behavior is so dangerous.
+The

 “How can I make something good happen here?"